 Another example of creating chemical fire is adding glycerin to potassium permanganate to start a fire.
-Use small amounts though because the chemical reaction can be pretty explosive.
+Use small amounts though because the chemical reaction can surprise you.

 Just grab a piece of steel wool and touch the terminal of your battery (usually 9 V) with the wool.
 Sparks will instantly appear, giving you your fire.
 You can use cotton balls to make the fire spread faster.